fbpx

 There have been a lot of changes to Disney attractions over the years, most notably the increase of IP (Intellectual Property) overlays in favor of original, classic Disney rides.
 Everything now seems to have a movie tie-in, which isn’t necessarily bad.
 The debate is, are these new ride layovers (or “makeovers” as I like to call them) becoming too much?
 Are they lessening the value of original attractions with their own storylines, like Haunted Mansion and Expedition Everest?

-With new attractions like Guardians of the Galaxy in Epcot (which replaced Ellen’s Energy Adventure) and Mickey and Minnie’s Runaway Railway in Hollywood Studios (which replaced The Great Movie Ride), I thought I would explore other attractions that have been replaced with IP, or enhanced to include familiar Disney characters/updated effects.
+With newer attractions like Guardians of the Galaxy in Epcot (which replaced Ellen’s Energy Adventure) and Mickey and Minnie’s Runaway Railway in Hollywood Studios (which replaced The Great Movie Ride), I thought I would explore other attractions that have been replaced with IP, or enhanced to include familiar Disney characters/updated effects.
 These attraction makeovers have become some of my favorites, though I still hope for Disney to continue creating original ride concepts.

 7- Maelstrom- Frozen Ever After